About Me

 Lovely Light Living Concepts

 I share comforting ideas on my Lovely Light Living YouTube channel.
 I’ve learned how to engage the right side of my brain and stay in the present moment.
 To me, this is the process involved in “Seeking First the Kingdom of God.”
 I found it on the right side of my brain!
 When I stay in the present moment, I can experience the peace that passes understanding, which gives me control over my story.
-I admire other people who are heroes and who stand in peace.
+I admire other people who are heroes and who stand in peace such as Nelson Mandela and Mahatma Gandhi.
 It is a vision, as well as goal of my life, to find the peace of God and to be the hero of my own story.

 My brain huddles gave me the chance to ask all parts of my brain – “Is the belief I’m holding onto true?” and “How can I let go of this pain?”
 When I used every part of my brain, I had many more resources available to me.
 My brain huddles are what moved me forward.